subalasingh/Adventure_Works_sales_Insights/README.md

 # Adventure_Works_sales_Insights
 Data Visualization
 Designed an Power BI dashboard for Adventure Works Cycles, a global manufacturing company.
-Created dashboard to track KPIs (Sales, Revenue, Profit and Returns), compared regional performance, analyzed product-level trends and forecasts, identified high-value customers by using raw CSV files containing information about transactions, returns, products, customers and territories.
+Created dashboard to track KPIs (Sales, Revenue, Profit and Returns), compared regional performance, analyzed product-level trends and forecasts by using raw CSV files containing information about transactions, returns, products and territories.

 Used Power BI desktop to:
 1. Connect and transform the raw data.